Fermentation Food Safety, What Irish Kitchens Must Know

 Minimum compliance:

-2. If >1.2% ABV: Declare it on the label
+2. If it’s above 1.2% ABV, declare it on the label

-3. If >0.5% ABV: Consider licensing advice
+3. If it’s above 0.5% ABV, get licensing advice

 Best practice:

-• Store refrigerated after bottling
+• Refrigerate after bottling

-Bottom line: Yeast is an alcohol factory.
+Bottom line?
+Yeast is an alcohol factory.
 If you’re not measuring, you’re guessing.

 Two glasses of golden sparkling fermented drink garnished with fresh herbs, showing visible carbonation against a dark background.